andrew-stephens-insight/functions-vnet-tutorial/CONTRIBUTING.md

 - Search the repository (https://github.com/[organization-name]/[repository-name]/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

-- Make your changes in a new git fork:
+- Make your changes in a new Git fork:

 - Commit your changes using a descriptive commit message
 - Push your fork to GitHub: